 Cases can sometimes attract popular names in the media or within legal circles.

-The Proceedings of the Old Bailey, 1674-1913, a fully searchable website of criminal cases held at London's central criminal court.
+Also useful is The Proceedings of the Old Bailey, 1674-1913, a fully searchable website of criminal cases held at London's central criminal court.

 When the Court is sitting, you can view live footage of the hearings via the Supreme Court Live website.